stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Exactly.
-I think... like, not as much as you-- I think-- Let's say a twenty-- a twenty-minute episode?
+I think... like, not as much as you-- I think-- Let's say a twenty-minute episode?
 Sometimes we might record twenty-five minutes--

 #### BEN

-_(very quickly)_ Yeah, it takes anything from twenty-five minutes and an *hour.* __[laughs]__
+_(very quickly)_ Yeah, it takes anything between twenty-five minutes and an *hour.* __[laughs]__

 #### TIM